Navya-75/js-assignment-7/README.md

 - No external libraries or frameworks are required.
 - This is a beginner-friendly project to understand DOM manipulation using JavaScript.

+🕒 25-Minute Countdown Timer
+This is a simple web-based countdown timer built using HTML, CSS, and JavaScript.
+The timer starts from 25:00 (similar to a Pomodoro timer), and includes Start, Stop, and Reset controls.

+🔧 Features
+⏱ Starts from 25:00 and counts down every second.

+🛑 Can be stopped at any time.

+🔁 Resets to 25:00.

+🎨 Styled with vibrant colors and responsive layout.

+📁 Files Included
+index.html – The main file containing structure, styling, and scripts.

+(Optional) You can split CSS or JS into separate files for scalability.

+🚀 How to Use
+Clone or download this repository.

+Open index.html in your browser.

+Click:

+START to begin countdown.

+STOP to pause the timer.

+RESET to return to 25:00.

+💡 Possible Improvements
+Add audio alert on timeout.

+Make timer duration adjustable.

+Show progress visually (e.g., progress bar or circular ring).

+🛠 Tech Stack
+HTML

+CSS

+JavaScript (Vanilla)